Microsoft/IntuneDocs.pt-br/intune/compliance-policy-create-android-for-work.md

 **Remediado** = o sistema operacional do dispositivo impõe a conformidade.
 (Por exemplo, o usuário é forçado a definir um PIN.)+

 **Em quarentena** = o sistema operacional do dispositivo não impõe a conformidade.
 (Por exemplo, dispositivos Android não forçam o usuário a criptografar o dispositivo.)
-Quando os dispositivos não são compatíveis, ocorrem as seguintes ações:
+Quando o dispositivo não é compatível, ocorrem as seguintes ações:

-- O dispositivo será bloqueado se uma política de acesso condicional se aplicar ao usuário.
+- Se uma política de acesso condicional se aplicar ao usuário, o dispositivo será bloqueado.
 - O portal da empresa notificará o usuário sobre qualquer problema de conformidade.

 ## <a name="create-a-compliance-policy-in-the-azure-portal"></a>Criar uma política de conformidade no Portal do Azure

 1. Na folha **Intune**, escolha **Definir conformidade do dispositivo**.
 Em **Gerenciar**, escolha **Todas as políticas de conformidade de dispositivo** e selecione **Criar**.
-2. Digite um nome, descrição e escolha a plataforma à qual você deseja que essa política se aplique.
+2. Digite um nome, uma descrição e escolha a plataforma à qual você deseja que essa política se aplique.
-3. Escolha **Requisitos de conformidade** para especificar as configurações de **Segurança**, **Integridade do dispositivo** e **Propriedade do dispositivo** aqui.
-Quando terminar, escolha **OK**.
+3. Escolha **Requisitos de conformidade** para especificar as configurações de **Segurança**, **Integridade do dispositivo** e **Propriedade do dispositivo**.
+Quando terminar, clique em **OK**.

 <!--- 4.
 Choose **Actions for noncompliance** to say what actions should happen when a device is determined as noncompliant with this policy.
 5. In the **Actions for noncompliance** blade, choose **Add** to create a new action.
 The action parameters blade allows you to specify the action, email recipients that should receive the notification in addition to the user of the device, and the content of the notification that you want to send.